ibm-cloud-docs/containers/cs_tutorial_vpc.md

     {: pre}

 2. Create a VPC for your cluster.
 For more information, see the docs for creating a VPC in the [console](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console) or [CLI](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#create-a-vpc-cli).
-    1. Target the VPC infrastructure generation 2.
-        ```
-        ibmcloud is target --gen 2
-        ```
-        {: pre}
-    2. Create a VPC that is called `myvpc` and note the **ID** in the output.
+    1. Create a VPC that is called `myvpc` and note the **ID** in the output.
 VPCs provide an isolated environment for your workloads to run within the public cloud.
 You can use the same VPC for multiple clusters, such as if you plan to have different clusters host separate microservices that need to communicate with each other.
 If you want to separate your clusters, such as for different departments, you can create a VPC for each cluster.
         ```
         ibmcloud is vpc-create myvpc
         ```
         {: pre}
-    3. Create a subnet for your VPC, and note its **ID**.
+    2. Create a subnet for your VPC, and note its **ID**.
 Consider the following information when you create the VPC subnet:
         *  **Zones**: You must have one VPC subnet for each zone in your cluster.
 The available zones depend on the metro location that you created the VPC in.
 To list available zones in the region, run `ibmcloud is zones`.
         *  **IP addresses**: VPC subnets provide private IP addresses for your worker nodes and load balancer services in your cluster, so make sure to [create a subnet with enough IP addresses](/docs/containers?topic=containers-vpc-subnets#vpc_basics_subnets), such as 256.
 You cannot change the number of IP addresses that a VPC subnet has later.
         *  **Public gateways**: You do not need to attach a public gateway to complete this tutorial.
 Instead, you can keep your worker nodes isolated from public access by using VPC load balancers to expose workloads securely.
 You might attach a public gateway if your worker nodes need to access a public URL.
 For more information, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_clusters).